Dumfries, Town of

 § 3.07.
 Ordinances.

 (a) Action requiring an ordinance.
-In addition to other acts required by law or by specific provision of this charter to be done by ordinance, those acts of the town council shall be by ordinance which:
+In addition to ctions required by the Constitution or general laws of the Commonwealth or this charter to be done by ordinance, the following actions of the town council shall be by ordinance:

-(3) Levy taxes, except as otherwise provided in Article VI with respect to the real property tax levied by adoption of the budget;
+(5) Levy a tax, except as otherwise provided in Article VI with respect to the real property tax levied by adoption of the budget;

 (b) Form.
-Every proposed ordinance shall be introduced in writing and in the form required for adoption.
+Every proposed ordinance shall be introduced in writing or printed form required and confined to a single subject, which shall be clearly expressed in its title.
 The enacting clause shall be "Be it ordained by the Council of the Town of Dumfries . . . ."

 (c) Procedure.
 An ordinance may be introduced by any member at any regular or special meeting of the council.
-Each proposed ordinance or resolution shall be introduced in a written or printed form.
-No ordinance shall be adopted on the same day it is introduced unless an emergency exists and such emergency is stated in the ordinance.
+No ordinance shall be adopted on the same day it is introduced, its first reading, unless an emergency exists and such emergency is stated in the ordinance.
+Unless required by the Constitution or the general laws of the Commonwealth or by this charter, a public hearing shall not be required on a proposed ordinance.
+The council may reject any ordinance on its first reading without a public hearing.
+An ordinance may be read by its title only.

 § 3.08.
 Emergency ordinances.

-To meet a public emergency affecting life, health, property or the public peace, the council may adopt one or more emergency ordinances, but such ordinances may not levy taxes, grant, renew or extend a franchise, or authorize the borrowing of money except as provided in subsection (b) of § 6.06.
+To meet a public emergency affecting life, public health, safety, property, or the preservation of public peace, the council may adopt an emergency ordinance in the same regular or special meeting of the council at which such ordinance was introduced.
+Except as provided by subsection (b) of § 6.06 of this charter, no emergency ordinances shall levy taxes, grant, renew or extend a franchise, or authorize the borrowing of money.
 An emergency ordinance shall be introduced in the form and manner prescribed for ordinances generally, except that it shall be plainly designated as an emergency ordinance and shall contain, after the enacting clause, a declaration stating that an emergency exists and describing it in clear and specific terms.
 An emergency ordinance may be adopted with or without amendment or rejected at the meeting at which it is introduced.
-After its adoption the ordinance shall be posted on the public bulletin board located in town hall.
-It shall become effective upon adoption or at such later time as it may specify.
+After its adoption, the ordinance shall be posted on the public bulletin board located in town hall.
+It shall become effective upon adoption or at such time as it may specify.
 An emergency ordinance may also be repealed by adoption of a repealing ordinance in the same manner specified in this section for adoption of emergency ordinances.
 (1994, c.
 99; 2003, c.
-783)
+783; 2025, cc.
+623, 661)

 § 3.09.
 Authentication and recording; codification; printing.

 (a) Authentication and recording.
-Every ordinance or resolution upon its final passage shall be recorded by the town clerk in a properly indexed book designated for the purpose and shall be authenticated by the signature of the presiding officer and the town clerk.
+Every ordinance or resolution upon its final passage shall be given a serial or recording number and be recorded and maintained by the town clerk in a properly indexed book designated for the purpose and shall be authenticated by the signature of the presiding officer and the town clerk.

 § 3.10.
 Committees, boards and commissions.

 Creation and appointment.
-The council may create committees, boards and commissions to be composed of such numbers of citizens as the council may deem expedient as authorized by law.
+The council may create committees, boards and commissions to be composed of such numbers of members as the council may deem expedient or as authorized by law.
 The council shall appoint the members, prescribe the compensation, if any, and the powers and duties of such committees, boards and commissions consistent with the general law.
+Any member of a committee, board, or commission appointed by the council for a specified term shall serve at the pleasure of the council and may be removed by the council prior to the expiration of said term for any or no reason, unless removal authority is limited by general law.
 (1994, c.
-99)
+99; 2025, cc.
+623, 661)

 Article IV.
 The Town Officers.